sysbio-netlify/sysbio.se/content/courses/mesb.md

 # General information

-* The course will run from the morning of Sunday 25th until the end of the afternoon of Thursday 29th.
+* The course will run from the morning of Sunday August 25th until the end of the afternoon of Thursday August 29th.
 * Teaching during the course is through a combination of lectures and hands-on exercises.
+* Before the course, a detailed self-study plan will be distributed.
+It is important that the students study this material before the course to prepare themselves, as the lectures will be have a high pace and cover many different topics.
 * The maximum number of students is set at 40.
 * For the exercises, students should **bring their own laptop**, which should preferentially have MATLAB (license required) and R (freeware) installed.
 * All students are expected to **present a poster**.